tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'Provides a relationship between FFDQ concepts and the information elements.
+'Provides a relationship between bdqffdq concepts and the information elements.
 For example, ContextualizedCriterion uses this property along with hasResourceType to define a criterion in the context of related information elements.'

 ********************